Think Before You Act: Decision Transformers with Working Memory: Introduction

-Thus motivated, we propose \fullname~ (\name).
-We instantiate the internal working memory as a matrix and its functioning entails two primary steps: \textbf{memory update} and \textbf{memory retrieval}.
+We use content-based addressing \citep{DBLP:conf/nips/EslamiHWTSKH16} to locate the memory position to update information into or retrieve information from it.
 The memory update involves modifying or replacing existing information.
 This enables the system to keep track of changes, maintain task-relevant information, and facilitate decision-making.
+More specifically, we first map both the input sequence and memory into three entities: \emph{query}, \emph{key}, and \emph{value}.
+Next, we use an attention-based mechanism to calculate the correlations between the input and memory, and subsequently use the attended weight of the input sequence to update the memory.
 Memory retrieval refers to the process of accessing and recovering stored information.
 It involves bringing relevant information back to condition decision-making.
-We use content-based addressing \citep{graves2014neural, DBLP:conf/nips/MnihHGK14, DBLP:conf/nips/EslamiHWTSKH16} to locate the memory position to update or retrieve from.
-To update the memory, we first map the input sequence and memory into three entities: query, key, and value.
-Next, we use an attention-based mechanism to calculate the correlations between the input and memory, and then we use the attended weight of the input sequence to update the memory.
-To retrieve, we read from the updated memory at the content-based address.
+We read from the updated memory at the content-based address to achieve that.

-Since experience must often be mapped from one task to another (e.g., through analogy in humans) to be useful, we also equip our memory module with an adaptable mapping capability.
-In particular, we use the low-rank adaptation (LoRA) \citep{DBLP:conf/iclr/HuSWALWWC22} method in conjunction with a small set of adaptation parameters to modulate the memory module's output.
-The main idea behind LoRA is to utilize a small amount of labeled data from a new task to learn a low-rank projection matrix.
+Humans can make analogies by mapping experience between tasks, this enables us to leverage experience when encountering new tasks.
+Therefore, we also equip our memory module with an adaptable mapping capability.
+Specifically, for adapting the memory module to a new task, we employ the Low-Rank Adaptation (LoRA) method as described in \citep{DBLP:conf/iclr/HuSWALWWC22} as our fine-tuning strategy.
+The main idea behind LoRA is to train a low-rank projection matrix on a small amount of labeled data from a new task.
 This matrix maps the parameters of a pre-trained model to a new task.
-We utilize this idea to fine-tune the working memory---via the adaptation parameters---on a new task, using limited data.
-We fine-tune only the working memory in this work because we rely on the generalization capacity of a pre-trained Decision Transformer (DT).
-Transformers are often pre-trained on large-scale datasets, as in the case of models like Multi-game DT \citep{DBLP:conf/nips/LeeNYLFGFXJMM22} and Hyper-DT \citep{DBLP:journals/corr/abs-2304-08487}, and this pre-training enables them to capture broad knowledge that is transferable across tasks.
-In contrast, working memory stores task-specific knowledge that should be adapted for new tasks.
+In this work, we fine-tune only the memory module because we rely on the generalization capacity of a pre-trained Decision Transformer (DT).
+In prior works, Transformers are often pre-trained on large-scale datasets \citep{DBLP:conf/nips/LeeNYLFGFXJMM22,DBLP:journals/corr/abs-2304-08487}, such pre-training enables them to capture broad knowledge that is transferable across tasks.
+In contrast, the memory module we propose is designed to store knowledge explicitly that can be modified and utilized to new tasks.